FUNCTIONAL REQUIREMENTS OF PhIS

 For in-patients, the Medication Administration Record (MAR) can be used to monitor the possibility of omission, duplication and interaction.
 Drug reconciliation is performed by changing orders i.e. reducing dosage, cancelling a prescription or ordering an alternate drug

 The discharge medication can be reconciled by comparing the discharge medication prescription with the MAR and the drug history.
 For outpatients, whenever a patient is given a prescription a review is made of the patient’s previous medication to ensure that no required medication is left out.
-The patient should be asked whether he/she is getting medication from elsewhere steps taken to avoid duplication
+The patient should be asked whether he/she is getting medication from elsewhere and steps taken to avoid duplication

 The function of counselling is a clinical function and should use the CIS (using functionalities similar to that used in patient education function performed by nurses and counselling by medical social workers).